ordinarydennis/ordinarydennis.github.io/_posts/2022-02-20-What-is-TIme-Complexity.md

 <br><br>

-## The reason why only the unknown of the highest order term and exponential of the highest order term are leaved.
+## The Reason Why Only The Unknown and Exponential of The highest Order Term Are Leaved.
 Asymptotic notaion considers only the highest order terms excluding the insignificant terms to focus on the significant growth rate at runtime.

 <br><br>

 ## Calculate Time Complexity of Insertion Sort.

 ```cpp
 void insertionSort(std::vector<int>& list)
 {